How to Get Participants for Your Study

 Use a list of your customers or leads, or source respondents from elsewhere.

-How to choose the source of participants
+How to choose your participant source

 How to add multiple sources of participants